Warning - This Page Contains Pictures of Baby Poop!

 - Formula-fed babies have stools that are firmer and darker in color.

-- Formula-fed baby poop is usually quite pasty and may look a lot like peanut butter.
+- Formula-fed baby poop is usually quite pasty and may look like peanut butter.
 Their stools are a little more pungent than their breastfed counterparts.

 Breastfed Baby Poop Frequency